linkdata/rap/README.md

 ## Motivation

 Parsing HTTP and correctly implementing all the features of a HTTP server uses up significant resources on the server.
-Simply handling the TCP protocol requirements for tens of thousands of connections can consume significant CPU resources on the server.
+Simply handling the TCP protocol requirements for tens of thousands of network connections can consume significant CPU resources on the server.

 Traditional web applications simply accept this as an unavoidable fact and focus on finding ways to add more servers.
 But that brings it's own set of problems and isn't a viable solution for a CPU-bound server where scaling out isn't an option.